BlessingNehohwa/Bike_rental_prediction/README.md

        * Typecasting the attributes
        * Missing value analysis
    # 2. Attributes distributions and trends
-       * Monthly distribution of counts
+       * Monthly distribution of counts.
-       * Yearly distribution of counts
+       * Yearly distribution of counts.
-       * Outliers analysis
+       * Outliers analysis.
    # 3. Normality test
    # 4. Correlation matrix
    # 5. Split the dataset into train and test dataset